-Capital market value assessment
+Market value assessment

-Capital market value assessment is based on the value of land and/or properties on the market.
-This type of valuation can be based on sales of similar pieces of land or properties or, in the case of immovable properties in isolation, on the cost of construction of buildings.
-This is how land and property is valued in countries such as Canada, Japan, Colombia, South Africa and the UK (for residential properties).
-Capturing the value of land and/or property through comparable sales requires data on land and property sales as well as data on land and property attributes.
-Using these, regression analysis can estimate current capital market values of property and land.
+Market value assessments are based on the value of land and/or properties on the market.
+This can be either:

+- Capital market value assessment, based on sales of similar pieces of land or properties.
+This is how land and property is valued in countries such as Canada, Japan, Colombia, South Africa and the UK (for residential properties). - Rental value assessment, based on an estimated value of the typical rent required to occupy a particular land or property.
+This system of assessment is used in a number of countries such as Australia, the UK (for non-residential property), China, India and Tunisia.

+Capturing the value of land and/or property through comparable sales or rents requires data on land and property sales and rents as well as data on land and property attributes.
+Using these, regression analysis can estimate current market values of property and land.
+When a high proportion of properties in a city are rented, data on rental values may be easier to obtain and use for estimation.

-Capital market valuation is more accurate the more data there is on land and property transactions, the homogenous land or property is across a city, and the slower land and property uses and values change over time.
+Market valuation is more accurate the more data there is on land and property transactions and rentals, the homogenous land or property is across a city, and the slower land and property uses and values change over time.